geerteltink/geert.elt.ink/content/_index.md

 draft: false
 ---

-I grew up in the Netherlands and am currently based in the south of spain, surrounded by sea and mountains, focused on designing, developing and deploying things to the web.
+I grew up in the Netherlands and am currently based in the south of Germany, surrounded by lakes and mountains, focused on designing, developing and deploying things to the web.

 Job titles can be misleading and often don't reflect what someone really